 While cavities can affect patients of all ages, baby teeth have a much thinner layer of enamel, making them more prone to cavities.
 A good oral routine includes brushing twice a day, flossing at least once a day, and rinsing between meals.
 Establishing a consistent routine can protect children from many oral problems in the future.

-In addition, regulating your child’s food intake can also serve as a preventative measure to cavities.
-Avoiding acidic and sugary foods, controlling snacking, and eating tooth-healthy foods can help keep cavities at bay.
+In addition, regulating your child’s food intake can also serve as a preventative measure for cavities.
+Avoiding acidic and sugary foods, controlling snacking, and eating tooth-healthy foods can all help keep cavities at bay.

 When should my child have their first dental visit?